ThanmaiBalabhadra/Amazon-Clone/README.md

 - Admin Panel: Control and manage products, users, and orders efficiently from a central dashboard
 ## Getting Started

-1.Set Up: Create a project folder with index.html, styles.css, and script.js files.
+1 Set Up: Create a project folder with index.html, styles.css, and script.js files
-2.HTML Structure: Design the layout with sections for the header, product listings, cart, and footer.
-3.CSS Styling: Style the layout with styles.css, including responsive design and visual elements.
-4.JavaScript Functionality: Use script.js to handle interactions like adding items to the cart and updating product displays.
-5.Test and Refine: Test across browsers, refine UI, and ensure functionality works as expected.
+2 HTML Structure: Design the layout with sections for the header, product listings, cart, and footer 3 CSS Styling: Style the layout with styles.css, including responsive design and visual elements 4 JavaScript Functionality: Use script.js to handle interactions like adding items to the cart and updating product displays 5 Test and Refine: Test across browsers, refine UI, and ensure functionality works as expected
 ### Prerequisites

 1.Basic Knowledge: Familiarity with HTML, CSS, and JavaScript for creating and styling web pages